-- 160 The results of petrographic studies are presented in Fig. 2.
+The results of petrographic studies are presented in Fig. 2.
 The JS9 sample is a 155 mm long columnar stalagmite with a diameter of 80 mm.
-Macroscopically, JS9 stalagmite is constructed from laminated calcite (Fig. 2 A).
+Macroscopically, JS9 stalagmite is composed of laminated calcite (Fig. 2 A).
 The colour of the laminae changes from light crème to dark brown (Fig. 2 A).
 Between 75 and 85 mm, the stalagmite has a grey colour.
 The light crème laminae between 40 and 75 mm have a zone of macroscopically visible porosity in the axial part of the stalagmite.
-A microscopic analysis of calcite crystal appearances and the identification of textural features show that most of the observed stalagmite is composed of columnar polycrystals with length to 165 width ratios that are usually > 10:1.
+Microscopic analysis of the appearance of calcite crystals and identification of textural features show that most of the observed stalagmite consist of columnar polycrystals with length to width ratios that are usually > 10:1.
 "Fibre-like" calcite individuals compose each polycrystal.
-The overall appearance of this layer is similar to spherulite, which consists of bundles of elongated crystals bending outward (Fig. 2 B, C).
+The overall appearance of this layer resembles spherulite, which is composed of bundles of elongated crystals bend outward (Fig. 2 B, C).
 The polycrystals show brush extinction that converges away from the substrate when the rotating table is turned clockwise.
-The characteristics mentioned above are similar to those described by Frisia (2015); 170 these characteristics indicate that the columnar radiaxial fibrous (Crf) texture is a dominant fabric in the JS9 stalagmite (Fig. 2 B).
-Parts of stalagmites containing Crf fabric are usually separated by thin layers dark in crosspolarized light consisting of small calcite crystals and detrital material (Fig. 2 C).
+The characteristics mentioned above are similar to those described by Frisia (2015); these characteristics indicate that the columnar radiaxial fibrous (Crf) texture is a dominant fabric in the JS9 stalagmite (Fig. 2 B).
+Parts of stalagmites containing Crf fabric are usually separated by thin layers dark in cross-polarized light consisting of small calcite crystals and detrital material (Fig. 2 C).
 The appearance of these thin layers indicates the micrite (M) fabric described by Frisia (2015).
-Micrite fabric is most common in the middle part and in the youngest layers of JS9 stalagmite (Fig. 2 C). - 175
+Micrite fabric is most abudant in the middle part and in the youngest layers of JS9 stalagmite (Fig. 2 C).